Direct Debits are a cheap and efficient way for businesses to take payments from their customers.

 So you can see that a Direct Debit can be used even where you don’t know in advance when the payment will need to be made or how much you will need to collect.

 So how does a company set up a Direct Debit in practice?

-A Direct Debit allows an organisation to make a call on the bank account of their customers.
+A Direct Debit allows an organization to make a call on the bank account of their customers.
 As you can imagine this could be a recipe for disaster if there weren’t strict rules in place.

 There are a few ways to do this.
-Using a Direct Debit provider, this takes all the headache of sending files to Bacs to process and then monitoring the paids and unpaids.
+Using a Direct Debit provider takes all the headache of sending files to Bacs to process and then monitoring the paids and unpaids.

-For your customers, many business use an online Direct Debit form which they then link to their website.
-Prospects complete the secure form that set up the instruction directly within the software.
+For your customers, many businesses use an online Direct Debit form which they then link to their website.
+Prospects complete the secure form that sets up the instruction directly within the software.